 Rand benefits from softer dollar

-The JSE All Share (+0.13 percent) ended stronger yesterday, led by gains in large gold (+2.54 percent) and resources (+1.23 percent) stocks.
-In the overall emerging market sphere, the MSCI Emerging Market Index (+0.35 percent) traded higher.
+The JSE All Share (+0.05 percent) managed to eke out a slight gain on Friday, thanks to broad gains in the gold sector (+0.82 percent).
+In the overall emerging market sphere, the MSCI Emerging Market Index (-0.15 percent) traded softer.

 BUSINESS REPORT ONLINE